-2021 Predictions, Part One: Data Security, Compliance and Regulations
+2021 Predictions, part one: Data Security, Compliance and Regulations

 2020 has shown us that predictions are just that, predictions.
 While they have value and it’s important for businesses to project what the new year will look like, things change and predictions should be approached cautiously.